BingX-API/BingX-swap-api-doc/Perpetual_Swap_API_Documentation.md

 # Introduction

-Welcome to the [Bingbon][] API.
+Welcome to the [Bingx][] API.
 You can use our API to access market data, trading, and account management endpoints of Perpetual Swap.
 The market data API is publicly accessible and provides market data such as The Latest Trade of a Trading Pair.
 The account and trading APIs require authentication with an API Key which allows you to place and cancel orders and enquire order status and account info.

 # **Authentication**
 ## Generate an API Key

-Before being able to sign any requests, you must create an API Key at the API Management page on Bingbon.
+Before being able to sign any requests, you must create an API Key at the API Management page on Bingx.
 Upon creating a key you will have 2 pieces of information which you should remember:
 * API Key
 * Secret Key

-The API Key and Secret Key will be randomly generated and provided by Bingbon.
+The API Key and Secret Key will be randomly generated and provided by Bingx.

 ## Make Requests